 Many thanks to the following schools that have submitted their data:

-All Saints Primary School & Nursery, Ardeley St Lawrence C of E School & Nursery, Christ Church C of E Primary and Nursery School, Hertford St Andrew, Herts and Essex, Hillmead Primary School, Hockerill Anglo European College, Hunsdon JMI, Jenyns First School & Nursery, Kingshill Infant School, Layston, Leventhorpe, Little Hadham Primary School, Little Munden, Manor Fields, Mill Mead Primary School, Northgate Primary School, Priors Wood Primary School, Sacred Heart Catholic School, Simon Balle All-through School, Spellbrook Primary School, St Andrew’s CE Primary School (MH), St Joseph’s (H), St Michael’s Church of England Primary School, Stapleford Primary, Summercroft, The Bishop’s Stortford High School, The Fawbert and Barnard Infants School, The Sele School, Thorley Hill Primary, Thorn Grove, Tonwell St Mary’s, Tower Primary, Wareside, Wheatcroft Primary School and Windhill21.
+All Saints Primary School & Nursery, Ardeley St Lawrence C of E School & Nursery, Christ Church C of E Primary and Nursery School, Hertford St Andrew, Herts and Essex, Hillmead Primary School, Hockerill Anglo European College, Hunsdon JMI, Jenyns First School & Nursery, Kingshill Infant School, Layston, Leventhorpe, Little Hadham Primary School, Little Munden, Manor Fields, Mill Mead Primary School, Northgate Primary School, Priors Wood Primary School, Roger de Clare, Sacred Heart Catholic School, Simon Balle All-through School, Spellbrook Primary School, St Andrew’s CE Primary School (MH), St Joseph’s (H), St Michael’s Church of England Primary School, Stapleford Primary, Summercroft, The Bishop’s Stortford High School, The Fawbert and Barnard Infants School, The Sele School, Thorley Hill Primary, Thorn Grove, Tonwell St Mary’s, Tower Primary, Wareside, Wheatcroft Primary School and Windhill21.

 Charts below show the data received by 15th December 2017